Master cards

 Haven Uncovered

-An excellent device for combat-oriented decks.
 Broader than a rush action like Bum's Rush, it lets all the minions rush the target.
-This is a good way to quickly overwhelm a defensive module, plus it will take an action to remove, slowing the opponent.
+This is a good way to overwhelm a defensive module, plus it takes an action to remove, slowing down the opponent.
 A good addition to Fame.